-As you can see from the video, I like to use hide, because hiding an app is immediate, and it pertains to all windows associated with an app.
-But most importantly, hiding an app allows me to immediately recover it using a ⌘+ Tab keyboard shortcut.
+As you can see from the video, I like to use the Hide option because hiding an app is immediate, and it pertains to all windows associated with an app.
+But most importantly, hiding an app allows me to immediately recover it using the Command + Tab keyboard shortcut.
 Since I use this shortcut many times each day to switch between windows, it’s important that the apps that I need most cooperate with this command.

-Minimize, on the other hand, is usually performed on a window by window basis, allowing you to hide one window from an application, yet still use other windows associated with the same application.
-While it’s true that you can minimize all application windows using a simple keyboard shortcut (⌥+⌘+ M), I primarily stick to individual window minimization.
+Minimize, on the other hand, is usually performed on a window-by-window basis, allowing you to hide one window from an application, yet still use other windows associated with the same application.
+While it’s true that you can minimize all application windows using a simple keyboard shortcut (Option + Command + M), I primarily stick to individual window minimization.

-One factor that you should consider when minimizing windows is that minimized windows can’t be quickly recovered using ⌘+ Tab.
+One factor that you should consider when minimizing app windows is that minimized windows can’t be quickly recovered using Command + Tab (unless you’re using Stage Manager on macOS Ventura and later).
 That’s a huge downside for me in a lot of cases, but it can also be a good thing if I want to put a particular app or window “on the shelf” for a period of time.
 That way, I can focus on what’s truly important to me and get back to the minimized material at a later time.

-Obviously, there are other factors that you’ll want to consider when thinking about these two differing methods for dismissing applications and their windows.
-Factors such as dock management, Mission Control, etc. But I wanted to share my thoughts and methods on the two.
+I wanted to share my thoughts and methods on using the Hide and Minimize options.
+But obviously, there are other factors that you’ll want to consider when thinking about these two differing methods for dismissing applications and their windows.
+Factors such as Stage Manager, Dock management, Mission Control, Picture in Picture (PiP), etc.

 What do you think?

 Check out next: